zimolzak/psci-resource-proposal/README.md

 buy-in from leadership as well as the user community of an organization is necessary for successful implementation.
-This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement as well as identify all resources needed to accomplish e-trigger implementation.
+This section will guide users to identify those interested and invested in use of e-triggers for diagnostic safety measurement, as well as identify all resources needed to accomplish e-trigger implementation.

 Key individuals within the organization may be involved in terms of implementing the e-triggers or refining content for the e-triggers.
-Individuals should work as an engaged team with dedicated hours to facilitate e-trigger use.
+Individuals should work as an engaged team with protected time to facilitate e-trigger use.
 They may have different existing interests or roles within the organization, but they will need to come together to successfully use and learn from the e-triggers at their site.
 The